thosgood/this-weeks-finds/markdown/101-151/week140.md

 The Barrett-Crane model is a very interesting theory of quantum gravity.
-I've described it already in ["Week 113"](#week113), ["Week 120"](#week120) and ["Week 128"](#week128), so I won't go into much detail about it - I'll just plunge in\....
+I've described it already in ["Week 113"](#week113), ["Week 120"](#week120) and ["Week 128"](#week128), so I won't go into much detail about it - I'll just plunge in....

 The original Barrett-Crane model involved a fixed triangulation of spacetime.
 One can also cook up versions where you sum over